Subscribe for articles, news and offers

 Correct lighting techniques will highlight your important features and create the perfect amount of drama in a yard.
-Find out what techniques works best for your home's architectural features and garden accents.
+Find out what techniques work best for your home's architectural features, garden accents, outdoor living spaces, or backyard oasis.

 Highlighting - This is a common and quite useful technique in outdoor lighting.
 Highlighting is created by placing a spotlight at the base of an outdoor feature.
-By varying the distance and angle of the light fixture, you can experiment with different lighting designs.
+By varying the distance and angle of the light fixture, you can experiment with different lighting designs for unique landscape architecture goals.
 For example, trees often need two or more fixtures to provide sufficient illumination.

 Silhouetting - By placing a spotlight behind the feature, aimed towards an adjacent wall, you can create an illuminated backdrop.
 This dark outline of the object is useful for showcasing plants and other dense features.
 It looks especially striking in the sunset.